We shall start with a brief history of the Indian Education system, which is quite different and exciting to know.

 Students start their initial period of higher education in Undergraduate Colleges, after completing class twelve.
 Various subjects can be chosen by students depending on the marks obtained in board exams.
 Subjects like Medical Science, Architecture, Engineering, Arts, Commerce, and Basic Sciences, etc.

 Universities can be state, central, or deemed universities, which provide different programs along with varying researches in the respective fields.
-These Universities follow the guidelines of the University Grant Commission, which also provides funds.
-State governments help to raise funds to local Universities, respectively.
+Moreover, these Universities follow the guidelines of the University Grant Commission, which also provides funds.
+Furthermore, State governments help to raise funds to local Universities, respectively.

 Would you like to know more??